 How To Get Fluffy Hair – Men

-Long gone are the days of boring short buzzcuts for men.
-These days, men are experimenting with longer, more voluminous styles that accentuate their features and give them an effortlessly stylish look.
+These days, men are experimenting with longer, more voluminous styles that accentuate their features, giving them an effortlessly stylish look.

-From more creative haircuts to curly and tousled textures, men are starting to digress from the boundaries of tradition and express themselves more through their styles, and we love to see it!
+Men are starting to break free from traditional boundaries and express themselves more through their styles, and we love to see it!

-One of the most popular new trends for men’s hair is natural-looking soft texture, sometimes called fluffy hair.
 It looks effortless and healthy, and makes women want to run their fingers through your hair all day long.

 Fluffy hair is all the rage these days – whether you’re going for a longer messy shag or a shorter bouffant, fluffy texture is a must to achieve those looks.

-So how do you get fluffy hair (for men)?
 It’s a combination of the correct technique and the right products.
 It’s actually easy to achieve that fluffy texture with a few simple steps, including using volumizing products, blow drying, and sealing in your style.

-In this blog post, we will walk you through all the steps and everything you need to achieve the trendy fluffy hair look at home.
+In this blog post, we will walk you through all the steps and everything you need to achieve the trendy, fluffy hair look at home.

 What Is Fluffy Hair, Really?

-Before we dive in, let’s discuss what fluffy hair is and isn’t.
-Fluffy hair is a soft touchable texture – no greasy or heavy products here.
 It’s also voluminous; to have fluffy hair is to have a lot of volume and height.

-Fluffy hair is different from poofy or frizzy hair, however.
 Poofy or frizzy hair results from your natural texture – some men naturally have hair like this, but it’s not really the same look as fluffy hair.

 Fluffy hair, although it looks effortless, is always styled that way with intention.

 So, if you’re after the fluffy hair look, be prepared to put a little bit of effort into it every morning.
 Be ready to have the right tools on hand.
-And don’t despair if your “natural” texture isn’t fluffy at all – it doesn’t have to be!

 Thankfully, everything about the fluffy hair look can be created by hand.
 And we’re going to show you how!